kafelbb/oxygenpad/README.md

 4. Set your mic in desired app (e.g., Discord, TF2, Steam) to be `Voicemeeter Out B1`
 #### Step 3.
 Downloading the app
 1. Go to the [Releases](https://github.com/kafelbb/oxygenpad/releases) page.
-2. Grab .zip (or .7z) archive from the latest release
+2. Grab latest version of the prog
-3. Unzip it into any folder (e.g `Desktop/apps/`)
+3. Move it into any folder (e.g `Desktop/apps/`)
 4. Create a shortcut to the prog and move it to your desktop (or Start Menu)

 ### On Linux:
 Currently there is zero Linux support.
 But I am planning to add it in the future.
-I will look into Pulsemeeter support.
+I will look into adding Pulsemeeter support.

 ## Compiling